aounalazzam/expressive-validator/README.md

 # Expressive Validator

-A Schema Based Validation Middleware For Body, Query, Params In Express JS
+A Schema Based Validation Middleware For Body, Query, Params, Cookies & Headers In Express JS

 Note : ⚠️⚠️⚠️ This Library In Development Don`t Use For Production

 ## Features

+- Schema-Based & Memory Efficient
 - More extensibility features
 - Better JSON schema compliance
+- Can Validate Body, Query, Params, Cookies & Headers In Same Time

 ## Example